firedev/firedev.github.io/_posts/2015-10-17-functional-service-objects-on-rails.md

 Yes you have to call `new`, but only to instantiate an object.
 Or you can still inject dependencies for testing.
 As a side effect we can pass a hash as parameter.
-Piotr suggests to use value object, but right now I think it is overkill.
-And look at this:
+Piotr suggests to use value object.
+I think it is overkill here.
+I could easily pass a params hash if I wanted to, but I am afraid it might hurt readability.
+And now look at this:

 ```
     10.4: flog total